IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-wc.md

     - `AxisAnnotationBackgroundCornerRadius` for FinalValueLayer
     - `XAxisAnnotationBackgroundCornerRadius` and `YAxisAnnotationBackgroundCornerRadius` for CrosshairLayer
 * New `HorizontalViewScrollbarMode` and `VerticalViewScrollbarMode` enumeration to enable scrollbars in various ways.
 When paired with `IsVerticalZoomEnabled` or `IsHorizontalZoomEnabled`, you'll be able to persist or fade-in and out the scrollbars along the axes to navigate the chart.
 * New `FavorLabellingScaleEnd`, determines whether the axis should favor emitting a label at the end of the scale.
-Only compatible with Numeric axes (e.g. NumericX, NumericY, PercentChangeY).
+Only compatible with numeric axes (e.g. `NumericXAxis`, `NumericYAxis`, `PercentChangeAxis`).
 * New `IsSplineShapePartOfRange` determines whether to include the spline shape in the axis range requested of the axis.
 * New `XAxisMaximumGap`, determines the maximum allowed value for the plotted series when using `XAxisGap`.
 The gap determines the amount of space between columns or bars of plotted series.
 * New `XAxisMinimumGapSize`, determines the minimum allowed pixel-based value for the plotted series when using `XAxisGap` to ensure there is always some spacing between each category.